Skip to main content

 When you think about the principles that are most important to you, do they factor into choosing your career path?
 Suppose your career goals include making an impact on a personal level by working for departments and organizations whose purpose is to help facilitate change and improve lives.
 In that case, a degree in human services is an excellent match for your education and career.

-Because of the versatility of the degree, whether you're content with a bachelor’s or plan to continue your education by working toward a master’s in social work or another related field, a bachelor’s in human services provides you with the education and skills you need to begin your career — and build a successful one.
+Because of the versatility of the degree, whether you're content with a bachelor’s or plan to continue your education by working toward a master’s in a related field, a bachelor’s in human services provides you with the education and skills you need to begin your career — and build a successful one.

 What is Human Services?